Study Immunology at Otago

 Overview

 Immunology is taught within the Department of Microbiology.
 It is concerned with the study of how individuals protect themselves against infectious organisms, i.e. immunity and correcting abberant immune responses.
-Topics covered included the structure and function of the immune response, immunity to infectious diseases, vaccines and their use, and manipulation of the immune system (immunotherapy).
+Topics covered include the structure and function of the immune response, immunity to infectious diseases, vaccines and their use, and manipulation of the immune system (immunotherapy).
 Abnormalities and diseases of the immune system e.g. cancer, allergy, autoimmunity and AIDS also form an integral part of immunology.

-Immunology is available as an area of study for the degrees of Master of Science (MSc) and Doctor of Philosophy (PhD).
 Employment opportunities for graduates are excellent with major employers being research and diagnostic laboratories, Crown Research Institutes and universities.
 This is a rapidly advancing and exciting discipline in which the University of Otago has had a long and productive role.

 - Master of Science (MSc)